pratham-hub1/Engram/README.md

-# Built for the Cognee AI Hackathon 2026

 # 🧠 Engram

+*Architected and engineered solo by @pratham-hub1 for the WeMakeDevs Hangover AI Hackathon.* 🏆

+👉 Watch the 3-Minute Demo Video -> https://youtu.be/KBjiBrCANG8?si=ptA44Wtrn5Ra2sk7

+---

-**Code tells you what changed.
-Project memory tells you why.**
+*Code tells you what changed.
+Project memory tells you why.*

 Every AI coding assistant forgets your project the moment the session ends.
 Engram doesn't.
 It runs quietly in the background, watches your commits, docs, and decisions, and builds a persistent knowledge graph of *why* your project looks the way it does — powered by [Cognee](https://www.cognee.ai).